 In both their diversity, as well as their commonality, they reflect the variety of experience and serve as a cross-section of incarcerated women.
 Ranging in age, time served, race, belief, and education, they have chosen to make themselves vulnerable to the outside world, as they look back upon their past, welcome us into their present, and hope towards the future.

 Nathan Skulstad is a documentary filmmaker and video artist.
 His work explores the intersections of the sacred and the secular through poetic and intimate portraits of human experience.
 His films have screened at festivals and art galleries internationally in Mexico, the United States, and Canada.
 He holds advanced training in documentary media from Capilano University Vancouver, BC and an MFA in Film and Video Production from York University in Toronto, ON.
-A Canadian Citizen, he currently lives in Harrisburg, Pennsylvania, where he is an Assistant Professor of Film + Digital Media at Messiah College.
+A Canadian Citizen, he currently lives in Harrisburg, Pennsylvania, where he is an Associate Professor of Film + Digital Media at Messiah College.

 Kathryn M. Whiteley